Dwigoric/CCAPDEV-Server-App/README.md

 i.e., `http://localhost:5173`.

 ### Database
-This variable is **required** to be set.
+This variable is **highly recommended** to be set.
 You can change the database the server connects to by setting the `MONGODB_URI` environment variable.
 This variable should contain a MongoDB connection string.

+#### The config file's mongodb.name property
+The `src/config.js` file contains a `mongodb.name` property.
+This property is used to specify the name of the database.
+If the `.env` file's `MONGODB_URI` variable contains a database name, the `mongodb.name` property will be prioritized.
+If the `.env` file's `MONGODB_URI` variable does not contain a database name, the `mongodb.name` property will be used as the database name.
+If the `mongodb.name` property is not set, and the `.env` file's `MONGODB_URI` variable does not contain a database name, the database name will be set to `test`.

 ## API
 The API is accessible through the root of the server.